awsdocs/amazon-eks-user-guide/doc_source/connecting-cluster.md

 1. Select **Register cluster**\.

 1. The Cluster overview page displays\.
-Click **Download YAML file** to download the YAML file to your local drive\.
-This YAML file is unique to your cluster and can only be used once, for this cluster\.
-This file has the cluster name that you entered on the previous page\.
+Click **Download YAML file** to download the manifest file to your local drive\.
 **Important**
 This is your only opportunity to download this file\.
 Do not navigate away from this page, as the link will not be accessible and you must deregister the cluster and start the steps from the beginning\.

-1. Continue to step 2 to apply the YAML file to your Kubernetes cluster\.
+1. Continue to step 2 to apply the manifest file to your Kubernetes cluster\.

 ------

+**Important**
+The manifest file can only be used once for the registered cluster\.
+If you delete resources from the Kubernetes cluster, you must re\-register the cluster and obtain a new manifest file\.

-## Step 2: Applying the YAML file<a name="eks-connector-apply"></a>
+## Step 2: Applying the manifest file<a name="eks-connector-apply"></a>

-Apply the Amazon EKS Connector manifest YAML file to your Kubernetes cluster\.
+Apply the Amazon EKS Connector manifest file to your Kubernetes cluster\.
 The Amazon EKS Connector connection expires if not used within three days\.
-If the cluster connection expires, the cluster must be deregistered before going through the connection process again\.
+If the cluster connection expires, the cluster must be deregistered before connecting the cluster again\.

-1. In the cluster's native environment, you can now apply the updated YAML file with the following command:
+1. In the cluster's native environment, you can now apply the updated manifest file with the following command:

    ```
    kubectl apply -f eks-connector.yaml